 Merge Fields

 These merge fields play major role in template design.
-These are provided in in word add-in and user has to insert fields in templates.
+These are provided in word add-in and user has to insert fields in templates.
 Inserted fields will get replaced by project information while generating Title Blatt.

 Text Modules